raven-dev-ops/e-commerce-frontend/README.md

 ## License

-This project is not open source and is provided under a custom license.
+This project is not open source and is not licensed for use, copying, modification, or distribution.

-- You may view and clone the code, run it locally for personal evaluation, and contribute via pull requests.
+- All rights are reserved by the copyright holder.
-- You may not use this code commercially, redistribute it, or create public or private forks or derivative projects without prior written permission.
+- No license is granted except where explicitly agreed in writing.

-See `LICENSE` for the full license text.
+See `LICENSE` for the full notice and details about third-party dependencies.